Data Table

 <figure><img src="/files/9mRF8rr84r0INy0SjY79" alt=""><figcaption></figcaption></figure>

-Header actions are buttons used for tasks that aren't specific to a single row (e.g., "New Lead," "Export to CSV," or "Refresh Table").
+Header actions are buttons for tasks that affect the whole table (e.g., "New Record," "Export to CSV").

 {% hint style="warning" %}